rails/rails/guides/source/action_controller_advanced_topics.md

 end
 ```

-The above code will keep a persistent connection with the browser and send 100
+The above example will keep a persistent connection with the browser and send
-messages of `"hello world\n"`, each one second apart.
+100 messages of `"hello world\n"`, each one second apart.

-There are a couple of things to notice in the above example.
-We need to make
-sure to close the response stream.
-Forgetting to close the stream will leave
+Note that you have to make sure to close the response stream, otherwise the
-the socket open forever.
-We also have to set the content type to `text/event-stream`
+stream will leave the socket open indefinitely.
+You also have to set the content
-before we write to the response stream.
-This is because headers cannot be written
+type to `text/event-stream` *before* calling `write` on the response stream.
-after the response has been committed (when `response.committed?` returns a truthy
+Headers cannot be written after the response has been committed (when
-value), which occurs when you `write` or `commit` the response stream.
+`response.committed?` returns a truthy value) with either `write` or `commit`.

-#### Example Usage
+#### Example Use Case

-Let's suppose that you were making a Karaoke machine, and a user wants to get the
+Let's suppose that you were making a Karaoke machine, and a user wants to get
-lyrics for a particular song.
-Each `Song` has a particular number of lines and
+the lyrics for a particular song.
+Each `Song` has a particular number of lines
-each line takes time `num_beats` to finish singing.
+and each line takes time `num_beats` to finish singing.

 If we wanted to return the lyrics in Karaoke fashion (only sending the line when
-the singer has finished the previous line), then we could use `ActionController::Live`
+the singer has finished the previous line), then we could use
-as follows:
+`ActionController::Live` as follows:

 ```ruby
 class LyricsController < ActionController::Base